 Popovers, dropdowns, and select menus toggle aria-hidden.
 Add aria-hidden:hidden to hide content when it is closed, plus your normal open-state display classes.

-content_class="aria-hidden:hidden block rounded-xl border bg-background p-1 shadow-xl"
+content_class="aria-hidden:hidden not-aria-hidden:block rounded-xl border bg-background p-1 shadow-xl"

 Tooltips